andychase/snapcoin/about-me-contact.md

 ============

 <i class="fa fa-exclamation-triangle"></i>
-**Use this service at your own risk.** If you loose your snapcoin.net account address you loose access to your funds.
+**Use this service at your own risk.** If you lose your snapcoin.net account address you lose access to your funds.
 {:.warning}